Game Resort, Clays Club, And Event Center

 Our family’s intimate knowledge of the surrounding land and wildlife,combined with our extensive hunting experience, has uniquely positioned Longmeadow as a place where even the most inexperienced hunter can be relaxed, engaged and enjoy their hunting experience with us.

 Longmeadow in its current form was founded by the Stencel Family in 2005.
 When we first began, the focus was strictly on upland bird hunting including dove, pheasant, quail and chukar.
 Since then, hunting species have expanded to include goose, duck, prairie dog and coyote.
 Hunting habitat has expanded from around 2,000 acres to over 20,000 acres.
-In 2011 we opened a 12,000sf lodge and event center (Longmeadow Event Center) to make our debut in the hospitality industry.
-Finally, in late 2016 we open our first sporting clays course and is now one of the fastest growing segments of our business.
+In 2011 we opened our 12,000sf Colorado lodge and event center (Longmeadow Event Center) on our land to make our debut in the hospitality industry.
+Finally, in late 2016 we open our first sporting clays shooting course and is now one of the fastest growing segments of our business.
 What comes next – only God knows but, rest assured, we will be ready.